gabrielachavez2019/Zika_MD/README.md

 gmx editconf -f ZIKA_processed.gro -o ZIKA_newbox.gro -c -d 2.5 -bt triclinic
 ```

-The above command centers the protein in the box (-c), and places it at least 2.5 nm from the box edge (-d 2.5).
+The above command centers the RNA fragment in the box (-c), and places it at least 2.5 nm from the box edge (-d 2.5).
 The box type is defined as a cube (-bt triclinic).
 The distance to the edge of the box is an important parameter.
 Since we will be using periodic boundary conditions, we must satisfy the minimum image convention.
-That is, a protein should never see its periodic image, otherwise the forces calculated will be spurious.
+That is, an RNA molecule should never see its periodic image, otherwise the forces calculated will be spurious.
 Specifying a solute-box distance of 2.5 nm will mean that there are at least 2.0 nm between any two periodic images of the molecule.
 This distance will be sufficient for just about any cutoff scheme commonly used in simulations.

 ![](Zika_box02.png)